Yelp/mrjob/docs/guides/emr-bootstrap-cookbook.rst

     runners:
       emr:
         bootstrap:
-        - sudo yum install -y python-numpy
+        - sudo yum install -y python27-numpy

 (Don't forget the ``-y``!)

+Amazon Linux currently has few packages for Python 3 libraries; if you're on Python 3, just :ref:`use pip <using-pip>`.

 Here are the package lists for all the various versions of Amazon Linux used by EMR: